backdrop-contrib/userprotect/README.txt

      edits, cancellation, and OpenID operations.
   -- All role protections are disabled.
   -- The 'change own e-mail', 'change own password', and 'change own openid'
-     permissions are enabled for authenticated users in the userprotect section at administer -> user management -> access control.
+     permissions are enabled for authenticated users in the User Protect section at Administer -> Configuration and modules -> People and permissions -> Permissions.

 This effectively amounts to no protections.
 It is suggested that you turn off as many default administrator bypass settings as possible, and set bypass